List

 ['fuliginous', 'morello', 'crusado', 'seam', 'irk']

 If the custom user-defined function required is just a single expression, you can create anonymous functions with lambda expressions instead of a full-fledged function.
-As an exercise, read docs.python HOWTOs: Sorting and implement the below examples using operator
+As an exercise, read docs.python HOWTOs: Sorting and implement the below examples using the operator

 module instead of lambda